cbaeza/cha_io/README.md

 How to compile and run
 > mvn clean package tomcat7:run -pl :challenger-ionos -am

-then open you web browser or http client like Postman and request against:
+then send with a http client like Postman a http POST message to:

     http://localhost:8080/webapp/

-Support for messages of type http POST with follow parameters
+Supported parameter values are:

     - dataCenterId: any string
     - itemType: DATACENTER, SERVER, STORAGE